 The core curriculum is a set of 30 hours of course work taken by students.
-The core includes the following courses required for all entering B.B.A. freshman students: 6 hours of English composition (Honors students may satisfy English composition requirements by taking Hon 101 and 102), 6 hours of mathematics; 6-8 hours of lab science; 3 hours of humanities; 3 hours of fine arts; 3 hours of humanities or fine arts; and 6 hours of social or behavioral science courses.
+The core includes the following courses required for all entering B.B.A. freshman students: 6 hours of English composition (Honors students may satisfy English composition requirements by taking Hon 101 and 102), 6 hours of mathematics; 6-8 hours of lab science; 6 hours of humanities; 3 hours of fine arts; and 6 hours of social or behavioral science courses.